Nadas Rastenis: Biography

 Nadas Rastenis was born on 16 January 1891 in the village of Stagalėnai, then part of the Russian Empire, to Antanas Rastenis and Domicelė Rastenienė née Juršėnaitė.
 Rastenis's grandfather moved to Stagalėnai after the emancipation reform of 1861.
 Having been able to read from an early age, Rastenis attended a Russian-language primary school in Linkmenys.
 However, Rastenis's father fell ill, and Rastenis soon returned to his father's farm.
 In 1909, Rastenis moved to St. Petersburg and continued living abroad in various Russian cities, working as a firewood unloader near railroad tracks and on the excavation of a new dock for the Russian fleet at the Baltic Sea.
 In 1911, he returned to Lithuania.
 Rastenis borrowed money for his emigration from a Jew from Palūšė.

 On 25 May 1911, he emigrated to the United States, reaching New Hampshire on 14 July 1911.
 For three years, Rastenis lived in various northeastern cities and worked in weavers' shops.
 From 1912, Rastenis participated in the Lithuanian Freedom Ploughmen Self-Help Society and the Lithuanian American Socialist Society.
-In 1918, Rastenis was naturalized, and that same year conscripted in the United States Army, serving in Europe during World War One and getting wounded.
-In 1921, Rastenis joined the American Lithuanian National Society, of which he was vice-chairman (1923–1925) and chairman (1927–1928).
+In 1918, Rastenis was naturalized, and that same year conscripted in the United States Army, serving in Europe during World War One where he sustained injuries.
+In 1921, Rastenis joined the American Lithuanian National Society, and served as its vice-chairman (1923–1925) and chairman (1927–1928).
 He also participated in the activities of the Lithuanian American Association and Lithuanian Grand Duke Kęstutis Self-Help Society in Baltimore.
-In addition to his societal work, Rastenis graduated from Boston University in June 1924, and actively practiced law from 1925 to 1936 in Baltimore as well as Cleveland.
+In addition to his societal work, Rastenis graduated from Boston University in June 1924, and actively practiced law from 1925 to 1936 in Baltimore and Cleveland.
 Additionally, he acted and sang in the operettas of his cousin Mikas Petrauskas.
 Rastenis met Julė Baltrukonytė in Boston, while Petrauskas was staging an opera.
 They married on 18 June 1927.
 Rastenis was a member of the Maryland House of Delegates from 1942 to 1946.

 Rastenis died on 10 May 1980 in Baltimore at the age of 89.